Nursing (543)

 543-107 - Nursing Clinical Care Across the Lifespan

-Applies nursing concepts and therapeutic interventions to clients across the lifespan.
-Provides an introduction to concepts of teaching and learning.
-Emphasizes extending care to include the family.
+This clinical experience applies nursing concepts and therapeutic interventions to patients across the lifespan.
+It also provides an introduction to concepts of teaching and learning.
+Extending care to include the family is emphasized.
 (Prerequisites: Completion of or concurrent enrollment in 543-105 Nursing Health Alterations; 543-106 Nursing Health Promotion; 543-108 Nursing: Introduction to Clinical Care Management; Health requirements; criminal background check; CPR)

 2 Credit hours